 The Audit Committee's responsibilities are set forth in the Audit Committee Charter, as may be amended from time to time by the Board.
 The principal functions of the Audit Committee are to assist the Board in monitoring the integrity of our financial statements, the independent auditor's qualifications and independence, the performance of our independent registered public accounting firm, and our compliance with legal and regulatory requirements.
-The Audit Committee has the sole authority to retain and terminate our independent registered public accounting firm and to approve the compensation paid to our independent registered public accounting firm.
-The Audit Committee is also responsible for overseeing our internal audit function.
+The Audit Committee has the sole authority to retain and terminate our independent registered public accounting firm and to approve the compensation paid to our independent registered public accounting for overseeing our internal audit function.
 This is a report on the Audit Committee's activities relating to 2022.